andrewrk/swig-email-templates/README.md

 ### Example usage

-The following examples renders two files, `email1.html` and `email2.html`, both contained in the cwd using the context stored in `context/main.json`.
-The results are placed in the folder `output`.
+The following examples renders two files, `email1.html` and `email2.html`, which are both contained in the cwd.
+It uses the context stored in `context/main.json` for rendering, and places the results in the folder `output`.

 ```
 swig-email-templates render email1.html email2.html -r ./ -o output/ -j context/main.json
 ```

-Generating dummy context is hardly any different.
+Generating dummy context is largely the same.
 The output of this function is the dummy context itself, in JSON format.
-The name given to the context is the
+The name given to the context is the same name as the input file, but with the `.json` file extension.

 In this case, we generate the dummy context for a file, `email.html`, and place it in the directory `dummy`.
-The generated file has the same name as the input file, but uses the `.json` file extension.
-So, in this example, we will generate `dummy/about.json`.
+In this example, we will generate `about.json`.

 ```
-swig-email-templates render index.html about.html -r ./ -o dummy/
+swig-email-templates render index.html email.html -r ./ -o dummy/
 ```